r57zone/DualShock4-emulator/README.md

 Uncharted 3: Drake’s Deception (2011) | The "Share" button (F12) duplicates pressing the left side of the touchpad.
 The Last Of Us Part II (2020) | Options -> Accessibility -> "Strumming Settings" instead of vertical and horizontal, put buttons.

 On the Xbox gamepad, you need to press the "Back" button (touchpad) and move the stick to the sides for swipes.
+By default, pressing the touchpad during swipes is disabled, it can be enabled in the configuration file by changing the `TouchPadPressedWhenSwiping` parameter to `1`.